 In April 1930, Brunswick-Balke-Collender sold Brunswick Records to Warner Bros., who then leased the entire Brunswick record operation to the American Record Corporation (ARC) in December 1931.
 In 1932, the UK branch of Brunswick was acquired by British Decca.
 In 1939, the American Record Corp. was bought by the Columbia Broadcasting System.
 Columbia discontinued the Brunswick label in 1940 in favor of reviving the Columbia label, which violated the Warners lease agreement, resulting in the Brunswick trademark reverting back to Warners.
 In 1941, Warners sold the Brunswick and Vocalion (2) labels to American Decca (which Warners had a financial interest in), along with all masters recorded prior to December 1931.
 Rights to recordings from late December 1931 on were retained by CBS/Columbia.

 In 1943, Decca revived the Brunswick label, mostly for reissues of recordings from earlier decades.
 After World War II, American Decca releases were issued in the United Kingdom on the Brunswick label until 1968 when the MCA Records label was introduced in the UK.
 During the war (1943), British Decca sold its American branch.
-By 1952, Brunswick was put under the management of Decca's Coral Records subsidiary.
+For a time, Brunswick was a trademark of Decca Records, Inc. By 1952, Brunswick was put under the management of Decca's Coral Records subsidiary.
 That same year, Brunswick resumed releasing new material, focusing on Rock and Roll.

 By the time Brunswick stopped producing new product in 1982, the company had racked up more than 150 Billboard charted singles.